over-light/create-ocean-dapp/README.md

 By creating the Git tag with these tasks, Travis will trigger a new Kubernetes live deployment automatically, after a successful tag build.

 For the GitHub releases steps a GitHub personal access token, exported as `GITHUB_TOKEN` is required.
 [Setup](https://github.com/release-it/release-it#github-releases)

+### Task - list - TODO

+- [ ] More scripts in directory of template
+- [ ] More tools and contracts to be added
+- [ ] support for graph to be added

+### Acknowledgements
+Thanks to Ocean Protocol team for all open source code they contributed on github. other developers who keep building tools day and night to help others with development.